-What happens when claims fall out of the RTA protocol?
+What happens when my injury claim falls out of the RTA claim protocol?

 194,477 people were injured in road traffic accidents (RTAs) in the UK in 2014, according to government figures.
 There is a formal protocol that sets out the procedures covering the processing of the majority of RTA personal injury claims.